 The honeymoon phase is an early part of a couple's relationship where everything seems carefree and happy.
 It usually lasts from six months to two years and can be marked with lots of laughs, intimacy, and fun dates.

 To help us understand this time period, and how to navigate it, we consulted licensed therapist Michelle Mouhtis.
-“My biggest piece of advice is to enjoy the ride of the honeymoon phase,” she said.
+“My biggest piece of advice is to enjoy the ride of the honeymoon phase,” she says.
 “It really is such a special time for couples, no matter how short or long it lasts.”

 Meet the Expert